-How to build an effective social sciences student cover letter
+How to build an effective brand ambassador manager cover letter

 - Your professional contact information

-- The name of the company or organization you are applying to
+- The name and address of the company you are applying to

-Here is an example of a well-formatted social sciences student cover letter header
+Here is an example of a well-formatted brand ambassador manager cover letter header

 1234 Street Address

-2. How to tailor your social sciences student cover letter
+2. How to tailor a brand ambassador manager cover letter to specific employers

-- Major projects or programs the company is involved in
+- Key projects, partnerships, and programs the company is involved with

-- The person at the company responsible for hiring and interviewing
+- The specific staff members at a company responsible for hiring new employees

 Here are 3 examples of personalized cover letter greetings